pleabargain/streamlit-serpapi-search/readme.md

 - **Region Selection**: Choose from predefined regions to narrow down your search.
 - **Target Areas**: Select specific target areas for more focused search results.
 - **Additional Search Terms**: Add custom terms to refine your search query.
-- **Save Results**: Select and save search results to a CSV file with a timestamp.
+- **Save Results**: Select and save search results to a CSV file with region and timestamp.
+- **Customizable Summary Length**: Adjust the character length of result summaries through the UI.

 ## Prerequisites